 - Indicates its support for providing data for analytics, together with the type of data and the level of abstraction, during initial registration and registration updates.

-NOTE: The type of data (e.g. application level data, environmental data), the level of abstraction (e.g. raw data, statistics) would need to be standardized to allow all UEs to report using similar criteria.
+NOTE 1: The type of data (e.g. mobility data), the level of abstraction (e.g. raw data, statistics) would need to be standardized to allow all UEs to report using similar criteria.

+NOTE 2: The solution does not list all different types of data that can be collected from the UE.
+The list can be finalized based on the conclusion for Key Issue #8 on the aspect of which type of information from the UE could be collected by the NWDAF.

 AMF:

 - New event ID "number of UEs supporting data for analytics" for Namf_EventExposure service, which can be used with specific filters such as area of interest, or slice.